Triangle Centrality

-Our notion of centrality is then based on the triangle counts from a vertex and each of its neighbors, but that vertex itself need not be involved in many triangles.
-The contribution of triangle counts for the centrality of a vertex comes from its subgraph within a diameter of four.
-Hence we claim that a vertex is important if it is in many triangles, or if its neighbors are in many triangles.
-This leads us to separate the neighbors of a vertex into those that are in triangles with that vertex and those that are not.
-Recall $N^+_\triangle(v)$ is the triangle core of $v$, meaning the subset of triangle neighbors of $v$ and $v$ itself.
+Our notion of centrality is based on the triangle counts from a vertex and each of its neighbors.
+The contribution of triangle counts for the centrality of a vertex comes from its subgraph of diameter four.
+We claim a vertex is important if it is in many triangles or if its neighbors are in many triangles.
+This leads us to partition the triangle counts between neighbors of a vertex that are in triangles with it and those that are not.
+This allows a vertex to be highly ranked if it is at the center of many triangles in its subnetwork without having to be directly incident to triangles.
+Recall $N_\triangle[v]$ is the triangle core of $v$, meaning the set containing $v$ and its triangle neighbors.
 Our precise definition of triangle centrality is given next.